-Taz was on the verge of tears for the nth time that day.
-She had 'accidentally' got lost on the way to class, unfortunately because it was her first day at school, she'd become genuinely lost.
+Terri was on the verge of tears for the nth time that day.
+She had "accidentally" got lost on the way to class, unfortunately because it was her first day at school, she'd become genuinely lost.

 She wasn't upset because she was lost, in fact, knowing that she was where she shouldn't be made her feel a bit better about herself.

 It was where she was that was making her want to cry.
 She was stuck in athletic hell.
 The hall she was in was a shrine to those with perfectly able bodies.
 She felt slightly sick at her pathetic self.
 She could walk, there were people that couldn't.

 Naturally, none of them were actually at this school.